Partial-envelope stripping and nuclear-timescale mass transfer from evolved supergiants at low metallicity: Results

 Throughout our binary grid, we find three qualitatively different types of mass-transfer evolution, which we illustrate in Fig.~\ref{fig:sns_30example} (using the $M_1 = 30\msun$ case as an example).
 In Fig.~\ref{fig:sns_30exampleHRD}, we plot the corresponding donor tracks in the HR diagram, with the phase of RLOF shown in bold and crosses indicating where the donor spends most of its core-He burning lifetime (spaced every 50,000 yr).

 The Solar metallicity donor transfers nearly its entire envelope ($M_{\rm env;left} \approx 1.7 \msun$) during a phase of thermal-timescale mass transfer (labeled 'A').
-After detachment it rapidly contracts and moves leftwards in the HR diagram to spend most of its He-burning lifetime ($\sim 85\% \Delta t_{\rm He;burn}$) as a hot UV-bright stripped star with $\logteff \approx 5.1$ ('C' in Fig.~\ref{fig:sns_30exampleHRD}) before central He exhaustion ('E' in Fig.~\ref{fig:sns_30exampleHRD}).
+After detachment it rapidly contracts and moves leftwards in the HR diagram to spend most of its He-burning lifetime ($\sim 85\% \Delta t_{\rm He;burn}$) as a hot UV-bright stripped star ('C' in Fig.~\ref{fig:sns_30exampleHRD}) before central He exhaustion ('E' in Fig.~\ref{fig:sns_30exampleHRD}).
+For most of its lifetime, the stripped donor has an effective temperature of initially $\logteff \approx 4.85$ and then subsequently $\logteff \approx 5.1$.
+The transition to the higher $T_{\rm eff}$ takes place at the age of $\sim 6.2$ Myr.
+At that point the stellar wind removes the remaining part of the envelope with $X_{\rm He;surf} \approx 0.6$ and reveals deeper layers with a higher He abundance and a much steeper He/H gradient, leading to a further contraction (see Fig.~\ref{fig:abundance_profiles} for a few examples of He abundance profiles in stripped stars).

 The LMC donor in a binary with $P_{\rm ini} \approx 22$ days (dashed line) also experiences only a brief phase of thermal-timescale mass exchange ('A').
 In contrast to the Solar case, it retains a bigger envelope ($M_{\rm env;left} \approx 3.7 \msun$) that is never fully lost in winds.
 The donor burns He as a partially stripped star in a detached binary ('C').
 It is much cooler and bigger than a stripped star: $\logteff \approx 4.4$ and $R \approx 30 \rsun$.
 In fact, its locus in the HR diagram is similar to that of a single $30 \msun$ star at the end stages of MS or early stages of post-MS evolution.
 The post-interaction nature of a partially-stripped donor may be revealed through measurements of increased helium and nitrogen abundances (see the bottom two panels of Fig.~\ref{fig:sns_30example}) as well as its low spectroscopic mass, see Sec.~\ref{sec:res_partstrip} for a further discussion.
 At the very end of core-He burning, the donor expands again leading to another phase of mass transfer (the so-called case BB RLOF, 'E').
 The outcome of this phase and the final evolutionary stages before the core-collapse of the donor are outside the scope of this work.